-The Bloomberg US Government 1-10 Year Inflation-Linked Bond Index is a market capitalization weighted index.
-The index includes treasury bonds issued by the USA with a time to maturity of at least 1 year but no more than 10 years.
+The Bloomberg US Government 10+ Year Inflation-Linked Bond Index hedged to GBP is a market capitalization weighted index.
+The index includes treasury bonds issued by the USA with a time to maturity of at least 10 years.
 The bonds are screened by maturity, size and bond type.
 The bonds are valued daily based on Bid prices.
 The index is rebalanced on a monthly basis.